bobaseb/energetically-coherent-computation/index.md

 - physical constraints on
 - speed limitations of
 - thermodynamic constraints on

+Information integration
+- contrast with energetic coherence
+- IIT's perspective on
+- limitations for consciousness
+- relationship to physical systems
+- comparison with ECC
+- consciousness measures in
+- information integration in
+- mathematical framework of
+- Phi measure in
+- relationship to panpsychism
+- substrate independence in

 Information processing
 - achieved while respecting physical constraints